 The proposed based aircraft forecast involves a few key elements, with the first one being the FAA's January 2016 TAF projections through 2034.
 The TAF shows based aircraft growth from 147 to 179 equating to a 0.99 percent annually growth rate, higher than the FAA's estimate for nationwide based aircraft growth of 0.85 percent annually.
-The State Aviation System Plan excerpt for GFK forecasts a 1.21 percent annual based aircraft growth rate.
+The SASP excerpt for GFK forecasts a 1.21 percent annual based aircraft growth rate.

 One forecasting method is to look individually at UND Aerospace and other based aircraft.
 In September 2014 UND based 99 aircraft at GFK, or 67 percent of the total GFK based aircraft.
 It is forecast UND Aerospace based aircraft will reflect the same rate as UND flight hours assuming steady aircraft utilization, which is one aircraft for every 909 flight hours.
-This equates to a decline in 2015 but 10 new aircraft within the next 15 years.
-The remaining number of based aircraft would then forecasted by reviewing on local and regional socioeconomic elements including population, employment, gross regional domestic product and income trends.
+The remaining number of based aircraft would then be forecasted by reviewing local and regional socioeconomic elements including population, employment, gross regional domestic product and income trends.
 Forecasting methods utilized to estimate non-UND aircraft include trend and share analysis of available data.
 These methods were then combined with the UND aircraft forecast to develop overall based aircraft forecast methods.
 This method results in 175 based aircraft at the end of the planning period.

-The preferred forecast method is to accept the FAA TAF from January 2016.
+The analysis completed in this study falls in-line with the same trends as the FAA's Terminal Area Forecast (TAF).
+As a result, the preferred forecast method is to accept the FAA TAF from January 2016 in order to maintain consistency.
 The calculated growth rate is 0.98 percent annually for a total of 179 based aircraft at the end of this study's planning period.
 Based aircraft growth rate is forecast to be greater than national FAA averages.

-Exhibit 3-26 - Based Aircraft Forecasting Methods
+Exhibit 3-27 - Based Aircraft Forecasting Methods